 How many externships may I participate in during my three years of law school?

-A student may complete nine (9) cumulative hours of extern credits and three (3) different extern placements while enrolled at Valpo Law.
+A student may complete nine (9) cumulative hours of extern credits while enrolled at Valparaiso Law.
 You must complete your first year (or a total of 30 credit hours) before you can enroll in an externship.
 Note: You may not complete the same or similar externship in two different semesters.
 For example: If you work for one state judge in the fall semester, you are then ineligible to gain academic credit as an extern for the same or another state judge in a subsequent semester.
 The same applies to local county prosecutors, public defenders, U.S. Attorney’s Offices, etc. Also, after you have been granted academic credit one semester, you may NOT stay with an employer an additional semester and gain academic credit again for the same employer.
 If you choose to stay and work as a volunteer or count the hours for pro bono, that is acceptable.
 The Federal Judge Program is an exception as it was established to be a full-year externship with three credits awarded each semester to 3L participants.

 How many different externship sites are there to choose from?